flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_008.md

 SELECT <value1>, <value2>;
 ```

-It's like saying: *"Hey, PostgreSQL; please can I have this returned to me?"*
+It's like saying: <span> "Hey, PostgreSQL; please can I have this returned to me?" </span>

 ##### For example:
 - `SELECT 123;` returns the number 123 in the results panel